Bring your own top bedding (sleeping bag or blanket). We provide bottom sheets and pillows with cases. Some bunks are accessible via ladder.

 Due to the current pandemic the community kitchen is currently closed.
-We are offering overnight guests the option to participate in our meal program.
-To view more information on the meal program click here.
+We are offering overnight guests the option to participate in our American Meal Plan.
+To view more information on the meal plan click here.

 Wilbur is an ideal place for a digital detox and the perfect place to foster your creativity and play.
 We encourage you to unplug from your devices and reconnect with what matters most to you, whether it’s nature, spirit, your self, or someone dear to you.
 Enjoy a variety of unplugged entertainments Wilbur has to offer, including a reading library, billiards, ping-pong, board games, piano, musical instruments, and bicycles.
 Feel free to bring:

 In keeping with Wilbur’s values of conservation and environmental stewardship, we rely on solar power for our energy needs.
 We appreciate your mindful cooperation to limit energy consumption by leaving plug-in appliances (e.g., hair dryer, flat-iron, rice cooker, slow cooker, blender, food processor, etc.) at home and turning off lights & fans when you leave your room.
 Outlets are limited at our facility, however we can charge a device for you at the front desk.
 Please notify the hotel in advance if you require an outlet for a plug-in medical device.

 You may bring battery-powered devices such as a laptop, tablet, or portable music player with headphones.

 Wilbur is out of range of cell phone reception and wireless internet is not available.
 The nearest cell reception area is about 30 minutes away, near the towns of Williams or Clearlake.
 We have a pay phone.